Optimal Complexity and Certification of Bregman First-Order Methods: Convergence rate and optimality of NoLips

 \subsection{Upper bound}

 We first state the $O(1/k)$ convergence rate for NoLips.
-Comparing to previous work \cite{Bauschke2017}, it is slightly different, as it is improved by a factor of 2 and does not involve the so-called \textit{symmetry coefficient}. \begin{theorem}[NoLips convergence rate] Let $L > 0$, $C$ be a closed convex subset of $\reals^n$ and $(f,h) \in \mathcal{B}_L(C)$ functions admissible for NoLips.
-Then the sequence $\{x_k\}_{k \geq 0}$ generated by Algorithm \ref{algo:bpg} with constant step size $\lambda \in (0,1/L]$ satisfies for $k \geq 0$
+It slightly differs with the one from \cite{Bauschke2017}, as it is improved by a factor of 2 and does not involve the so-called \textit{symmetry coefficient}. \begin{theorem}[NoLips convergence rate] Let $L > 0$, $C$ be a nonempty closed convex subset of $\reals^n$ and $(f,h) \in \mathcal{B}_L(C)$ be an relatively-smooth instance.
+Then the sequence $\{x_k\}_{k \geq 0}$ generated by Algorithm \ref{algo:bpg} with constant step size $\lambda \in (0,1/L]$ satisfies for all $k \geq 0$